 ➜ If you book through Chinese apps, make sure the hotel you selected accepts foreigners - most of the hotels in China don't.
 There is always a flag you can select when filtering your options.
 International hotel chains normally accept foreigners, so this is the safest bet.

-Always check when a hotel was built - I traveled in 2023 and my Chinese friend considered best options hotels built between 2019-2023, while 2018-2017 still fell in the range of decency.
+➜ Always check when a hotel was built - in 2023, hotels built between 2019 and 2023 were considered the best options, while 2018-2017 still fell in the range of decency.
 This is definitely something many of us wouldn't check but I was told in China it may affect the quality of your stay.

-Read the reviews: Chinese people love to leave feedbacks and are often even rewarded when they do, so they learnt the art and there is so much you can do to avoid bad surprises by reading the reviews!
+➜ Read the reviews: Chinese people love to leave feedback and are often even rewarded when they do, so they learnt the art and there is so much you can do to avoid bad surprises by reading the reviews!

 ➜ To book via Chinese apps, you must have an active WeChat or Alipay account (with a valid, functioning registered credit card or enough credit).
 If you couldn't get any of your cards accepted, don't have a Chinese bank account or have any problems paying with these apps, ask a Chinese friend to help you (as we did - my credit card was registered on Alipay but got often rejected because international).